Your web browser is outdated and may be insecure

 Students who are not directly employed by Manx Care can still support the Fair Pay for Nursing campaign, help spread the word about the consultation, and encourage colleagues to participate.

-All staff currently employed by Manx Care and are eligible to participate in the consultative ballot.
+All staff currently employed by Manx Care and are eligible to participate in the consultative survey.
 If you are no longer employed by Manx Care, then you will not be included in the ballot as you will not be affected by the employer’s offer.

-If you have received an email encouraging you to vote in this consultative ballot, it might be that your details in the RCN membership database are out of date.
+If you have received an email encouraging you to vote in this consultative survey, it might be that your details in the RCN membership database are out of date.
 To update your details, log in to MyRCN or call RCN Direct on 0345 772 6100 (select option one), or email membership@rcn.org.uk.
 Please include your membership number in your email, and you will be asked for it if you call.

 Any information you share with us will be encrypted and stored securely and will only be visible to our staff for the purposes of handling your claim.
 Your claim will always be subject to the RCN’s Privacy Policy.